Ahmad-Hindawy/STM32F103-RS485-Bootloader/README.md

 It is written in python 3 and uses pyserial module.

-**NOTE :** the microcontroller must be in micro controller mode to communicate with the host script.
+**NOTE :** the microcontroller must be in bootloader mode to communicate with the host script.
 This is done by pressing the button while resetting (connections will be discussed later).
 The boot pins must be 0 to ensure the booting is from flash memory.

 ### Erasing flash memory pages